prokoudine/ardour-tutorial/content/mixing-sessions/using-plugins/index.en.md

 **AU plugins** are the native plugin format for macOS and will only work in that operating system.

-**VST plugins** is a fairly common on both Windows and macOS.
-Some VST plugins can be used on Linux, however they may not function correctly, or even cause Ardour to crash.
-Using these plugins requires manually **Compiling** the Ardour application, a task which is outside the scope of this manual.
+**VST plugins** is fairly common on both Windows and macOS.
+Some VST plugins built for Windows can be used on Linux, however they may not function correctly and require 3rd party software to run.
+Others are built natively for Linux and tend to work fine.

 More information about using plugins with Ardour can be found [in the user manual](http://manual.ardour.org/working-with-plugins/).